Testosterone for Women

 What To Think About

 Taking testosterone by using a skin patch, gel, or cream does not seem to affect cholesterol levels, but taking it by mouth does.
-This is because hormones are processed through the liver when taken by mouth but not when they are taken through the skin.1 At this time, there are no such FDA-approved testosterone products for women.
+This is because hormones taken by mouth are processed through the liver.
+Hormones taken through the skin are not processed by the liver.6 At this time, there are no FDA-approved testosterone products for women.

 eMedicineHealth Medical Reference from Healthwise